oroinc/documentation/user/concept-guides/localization/content-translation.rst

 4. Click the |IcTranslations| **Translations** icon next to the required content element to provide spelling for different languages.

 .. image:: /user/img/system/localization/content_translation.png
+   :alt: Click the translations icon next to the Titles to provide spelling for different languages

-The corresponding content translation is displayed in the storefront upon selecting this localisation.
+The corresponding content translation is displayed in the storefront upon selecting this localization.

 .. image:: /user/img/system/localization/translation_frontstore.png
+   :alt: View the content translated to German when the German localization is selected in the storefront

 .. finish_content_translation